RyanChiu/RZZReader/README.md

 # RZZReader
-next moves:
+fix when the rss source is not available, nothing happened, should be warned in some way. next moves:
 1, let tree view use folders to hold different kinds of sites.# started with "default" folder, and should be continued.
 2, crypt the "setting" files instead of could be seen through. # not start yet.